coderanger/coderanger.net/content/posts/two-pass.md

 ```

 As `only_if` guard clauses (and `lazy` property values and the block on
-`ruby_block`) is run during the converge phase, this will more often behave as
+`ruby_block`) are run during the converge phase, this will more often behave as
 the author expects.

 # <a class="no-underline" href="#tldr" name="tldr">tl;dr</a>